White House cancels tours as a result of budget cuts

-WASHINGTON The White House on Tuesday said it was cancelling tours of the executive mansion, blaming the recent $85 billion in budget cuts known as the sequester.
+WASHINGTON, March 5 The White House on Tuesday said it was canceling tours of the executive mansion, blaming the recent $85 billion in budget cuts known as the sequester.

 For weeks, the White House had warned that the sequester would have a sweeping impact on the nation, causing long lines at airports, closing national parks and slowing the prosecution of criminals.